shotastage/patched-node/README.md

 ## How to install or apply Patch?

-Easiest way to apply this patch is overwriting Homebrew version Node.js by running `install.sh` after cloning this repository.
+Easiest way to apply this patch is overwriting Homebrew version Node.js by running `install.sh` after cloning this repository like bellow.

 ```
 $ git clone https://github.com/shotastage/patched-node.git